 1761(21st of Shevat): Rabbi Judah Navon, author of KIryat Melekh Rav passed away.

 1788: The British First Fleet arrived at Port Jackson, Australia with the goal of establishing the first permanent English settlement in “the land down under.”
 According to at least one source there 15 Jews on board including Esther Abrahams.

 1799: Birthdate of Samuel Gobat, the native of Crémines, Canton of Bern, Switzerland who became the second “Protestant bishop of Jerusalem who supported many noteworthy projects in Palestine including an “orphanage on Mount Zion” and reversed the policy of his predecessor and devoted his efforts to “proselytizing among Christians” instead of trying to convert Jews.

-1804: Birthdate of Eugane "Marie Joseph" Sue France, novelist and author of The Wandering Jew, a tale of good and evil.
+1804: Birthdate of Eugane "Marie Joseph" Sue France, novelist and author of The Wandering Jew.
+It is a tale of good and evil.
 This time the villain was a Jesuit clerk, Rodin, who is after the Wandering Jew's treasure, which has been gathering interest over the centuries.
 The descendants of a man, who once aided the cursed wanderer, are summoned to

 receive the fortune.
 Rodin represents the oppression of Church, the Jew stands